MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgAppCatalogTeamAppDefinitionColorIcon.md

 ### -HostedContent
 teamworkHostedContent
-To construct, please use Get-Help -Online and see NOTES section for HOSTEDCONTENT properties and create a hash table.
+To construct, see NOTES section for HOSTEDCONTENT properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTeamworkHostedContent